Daniel is a retired business executive who now devotes most of his free time to trading stocks and stock options in the stock market.

 Apr - Oct 2018

-Those that I’ve omitted in this updated study do not necessarily indicate they are not reputable.
+Those that I’ve omitted in the above study do not necessarily indicate they are not reputable.
 It’s just my personal choice to continue the study with a set of advisory services that I believe may be worthy of further testing.
 It’s expensive to be subscribing to all the services all the time.

-For those who are not familiar with stock and option advisory services, also called pickers, these are online services that offer to pick stock or options for clients based on the clients’ investment goals.
-I mention only stocks or options in this article since these are my investment specialties.
-But I’m sure there are also mutual fund pickers, bond pickers, and pickers for futures, forex, commodities, indexes, and others.
-For this article, I chose only stock and option pickers since these are my specialties.
+For those who are not familiar with stock and option advisory services, also called pickers, these are online services that offer to pick stocks or options for clients based on the clients’ investment goals.
+For this article, I chose only options pickers since this is my specialty.

-While they basically offer the service of picking stocks or options according to the investment objectives of their clientele they prefer to call themselves advisory services rather than pickers.
-In effect, they do serve the function of advising the client what stock or options to buy or sell.
+While they basically offer the service of picking options according to the investment objectives of their clientele they prefer to call themselves advisory services rather than pickers.
+In effect, they do serve the function of advising the client on what options to buy or sell.

 They are not to be confused with licensed financial advisers